lachrist/maevar/README.md

 # Mae'var

 Maevar is a simple command-line tool to edit aes256 encrypted files.
-To install, run: `npm install maevar`.
+To install, run: `npm install -g maevar`.
 You need to have `openssl` and `vim` in your `PATH`.
 Usage: